syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Executes nudge command to move selected node/connector by one pixel/specified pixes
+Move the selected objects by either one pixel or by the pixels specified through argument

 <table class="params">
 <thead>